 that type of squatting with tetralogy of Fallot

-will then turn into a right to left shunt.
+will then turn into a left to right shunt.
 Is

 this the only time we will see it?
 Not at

 all.
 Talked about this in embryology.
 We will